Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Optimum Sequential Estimation

-The accuracy function $f$ should be a monotonic function of the covariance matrices $\Cov(\hat{X}_{\cT}|\mH_{\cT})$ and $\Cov(\hat{X}_{\cT})$ in order to make consistent accuracy assessments.
+The accuracy function $f$ should be a monotonic function of the covariance matrix $\Cov(\hat{X}_{\cT})$, which is positive semi-definite, in order to make consistent accuracy assessments, e.g., $f(\Cov(\hat{X}_{\cT}))>f(\Cov(\hat{X}_{\cS}))$ for $\cT<\cS$ since $\Cov(\hat{X}_{\cT})\succ\Cov(\hat{X}_{\cS})$ in the positive definite sense.
 Two popular and easy-to-compute choices are the trace $\Tr(\cdot)$, which corresponds to the mean squared error (MSE), and the Frobenius norm $\|\cdot\|_F$.
-In the sequel we will next treat the two problems in \eqref{eq:opt_cond} and \eqref{eq:opt_uncond} separately.
+Before handling the problem in \eqref{eq:opt_uncond}, let us explain why we are interested in restricted stopping times that are adapted to a subset of observation history.